NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Opponent can sub
 - 5X damage reduced 65 to 50
 - 2X
-    - Hits better on both hits
     - Damage on the activated portion
+    - Ends sooner
     - First hit lifts on block and is blockable
-    - Ends sooner
+    - Hits better on both hits
     - Knee hitboxes made slightly smaller
+    - Torso hitbox increased to 235 from 204 to make the move more consistent to combo into
 - RB lifts on block
 - RB(B) added as 2BBBB(B)
 - RA